Igalia/explainers/css/has/invalidation-discussions.md

 I have some questions.
 * Does the above summary make sense to all?
 Are there any missing or arguable points that blocks discussion?
+* More specifically,
-* More specifically about `:has()` invalidation overview,
+  * about `:has()` invalidation overview,
     * is it acceptable to add a step that traverses ancestors to find possibly affected element?<br>
       (The traversal will be `O(m)` where `m` is tree depth of the changed element)
     * does it make sense to extract upward traversal filtering condition from the selector in a style rule?<br>
       (From `.product:has(.shirt)`, we can get filtering condition of class value `product` for the mutation of changing the class value `shirt`)
     * does it make sense to trigger style invalidation of the element that matches the upward traversal filtering condition?
+  * about the discussion scope,
+    * does it make sense to separate the `has()` matching overhead (`O(n)` where `n` is number of descendants) from the `:has()` invalidation discussion scope?<br>
+      I think it would be better to focus on the steps that traverse upward and trigger invalidation.
+For the `O(n)` problem, we may think about changing `:has()` matching cache lifecycle, and the approach looks require the upward traversal step.